Flames of Paris: Plot outline

 This outline is different from the plot of the ballet version revived by Alexei Ratmansky for the Bolshoi Ballet.

-The ballet opens in a forest near Marseilles, where the peasant Gaspard and his children, Jeanne and Pierre, are gathering firewood.
+The ballet opens in a forest near Marseille, where the peasant Gaspard and his children, Jeanne and Pierre, are gathering firewood.
 When a Count and his hunting party arrive, the peasants disperse, but Jeanne attracts the attention of the Count, who attempts to embrace her.
 When her father intervenes, he is beaten up by the Count's servant and taken away.
-Next, in the city square in Marseilles Jeanne tells the people what has happened to her father and the people's indignation over the injustices of the aristocracy grows.
+Next, in the city square in Marseille Jeanne tells the people what has happened to her father and the people's indignation over the injustices of the aristocracy grows.
 They storm the prison and free the prisoners of the Marquis de Beauregard.

 At the court of Versailles a performance of the court theatre is followed by a lush banquet.
 The officials of the court present a formal petition to the king, requesting permission to deal with the unruly revolutionaries.
 Antoine Mistral, an actor in the theatre, on discovering this secret document is killed by the Marquis de Beauregard, but before he dies he manages to pass the petition on to Mireille de Poitiers, who escapes the palace as the sound of the Marseillaise is heard through the windows.

 The scene shifts to a square in Paris, where an uprising and the storming of the palace is prepared.
 Mireille rushes in with the document revealing the conspiracy against the revolution, and her bravery is applauded.
 At the height of this scene, the officers of the Marquis arrive in the square; Jeanne, recognizing the man who insulted her in the woods, runs up and slaps his face.
 Following this, the crowd attacks the aristocrats.
 To the sound of revolutionary songs, the people storm the palace and burst into the staircase of the front hall.
 Jeanne attacks the Marquis, who is then killed by her brother, and the Basque girl Thérèse is shot to death.

 Finally, back in the Paris square, the people celebrate their victory over the defenders of the Old Regime.